 I do have a couple of comments but first I also want to tell you that I am an older man who has founded six high technology companies in Silicon Valley, so I understand looking at making money as a business.
 I also have been trading on and off for longer than I can remember but somewhere from the early 1980s.

 I have never achieved any great or consistent success mostly because I have never had time to devote to trading as a real business as being an entrepreneur takes up most of a 24 hour day.
 Having said that however, I am now getting to a place where I intend to transition to full time trading and am getting very serious.

-I was intrigued with your 12 elements of success especially about the question of identifying who one is and what kind of trading ultimately resonates with one.
+I was intrigued with a comment of yours about the question of identifying who one is and what kind of trading ultimately resonates with one.
 While I have not asked myself that question regarding trading, I have recognized the answer over my lifetime because I do react to my life in a very specific way.

 Translating to the markets, you can see that a fast game has to be day trading, scalping, moving in and out in fast markets rather than trend trading, or investing, or option strategies such as iron condors, calendar spreads etc. where it takes a month to know if one wins or loses. etc.